Calendar in. Posts out.

 Do the work once.
 The app does the rest.

-Option A: Bring your own templates
+Option A: Design your own

 Option B: Use the built-in designer